-However, biologics can cause side effects, which in rare cases are serious.
-Doctors should monitor people who are taking biologics for signs of infection and other side effects.
+However, biologics can cause side effects, which, in rare cases, are serious.
+Doctors should monitor people taking biologics for signs of infection and other side effects.

 To learn more about the potential benefits and risks of taking a biologic, speak with a rheumatologist.